 Growing into Middler Students

-As students mature, the programs American Story 1 & 2, Adventures in the Sea and Sky, and Ancient World 4/8 all focus on interactive opportunities with written work, and an emphasis on hands-on, experimental learning.
+As students mature, the programs American Story 1 & 2, Adventures in the Sea and Sky, Ancient World 4/8 and Children Around the World all focus on interactive opportunities with written work, and an emphasis on hands-on, experimental learning.
 Independent work is introduced and gradually becomes a greater part of the program for middlers.
 Students enjoy many different avenues for learning, and can tailor those opportunities to their preferred learning style.

 Moving into High School Programs

 As we move into our high school programs, the emphasis changes once again.
 These programs focus on a balance between the hands-on experimental learning, research opportunities, written work, great literature and discussion sessions.
 Hands-on learning is geared toward opportunities that really appeal to teens.
 Some of these active learning options are “true-to-life” experiences in which students try their hand at a historical or current experience, profession, hobby, or trade.
 Students also gain profi ciency in research and self-directed study.